 Writing this paper was simultaneously straightforward and mind-boggling.
-Jesse Benjamin (UTwente),Nick Merrill (UC Berkeley), James Pierce (UW Seattle) and myself unfold how to consider Machine Learning Uncertainty as a Design Material through a Post-Phenomenological lens.
+Jesse Benjamin (UTwente),Nick Merrill (UC Berkeley), James Pierce (UW Washington) and myself unfold how to consider Machine Learning Uncertainty as a Design Material through a Post-Phenomenological lens.

 Let me try to summarize this philosophical/algorithmic argument here.
 Some definitions first.
 1) Design Material: Code is as much a material as clay, yarn or glass.
 So, let’s consider the uncertainty of a Machine Learning algorithm as a material as well.
 2) Post-Phenomenology: A strand of philosophy that studies how technology shapes the relations between humans and the world.
 It is useful as it provides a hands-on vocabulary to describe various relations between humans and technology (see table below).

 (defined by Ihde and Verbeek)

 Now, with this paper we use the concepts of Design Material and Post-Phenomenology to analyze and to understand how design research can engage with ML uncertainty.
 To do so, we look at four speculative objects from design research.
 The four design research objects we analyzed are: 1) Shifting Lines of Creepiness: A design-led inquiry into smart home security cameras to reflect issues of leaking surveillance in the home.
 2) When BCIs Have APIs: A design fiction on Brain-Computer Interfaces for crowd workers.
 3) Morse Things: A material speculation into more-than-human design of artefacts.
 4) High Water Pants: A speculative design of artefacts for relating to climate change predictions.
 In analyzing and interpreting these four speculative objects, we propose the following concepts to understand human — machine-learning relations.